Using Torch

 Configuring quantization parameters

-The quantization parameters, along with the number of neurons on each layer, will determine the accumulator bit-width of the network.
+The quantization parameters, along with the number of neurons in each layer, determine the accumulator bit-width of the network.
 Larger accumulator bit-widths result in higher accuracy but slower FHE inference time.

 Running encrypted inference